 Back home, our stash of cheese from Portugal was shared with friends and neighbors, as we watched the World Cup together.
 Switzerland lost that match, but the Serra-style cheese– served with red-fruit jam or honey, as we had enjoyed the cheese in Juncais–was a definite winner.

 Azeitão is an unpasteurized sheep’s milk cheese hand-crafted at the foot of the Arrabida Mountains in the regions of Setúbal, Palmela and Sesimbra.
 Production there began when a shepherd brought his sheep and a recipe from Serra da Estrela.

 We visited wine and cheese producer Alcube, in the Setúbal region.
-Produced without refrigeration, the farm’s cheese is creamy, with a little spicy bitterness from the herbs that flourish in the Arrabida micro-climate.
+At Alcube, production is small leagues, about 100 kilos per day, and the cheese is made without refrigeration.
+No matter, the farm’s cheese is still creamy, with a little spicy bitterness from the herbs that flourish in the Arrabida micro-climate.
 It may not be DOP, but it’s delicious!